eradwivedi/Task13_team2/README.md

 # PAAC Trip Planner
-- An Android App for trip planning using public transit in great pittsburgh area
+- An Android App for trip planning using public transit in greater pittsburgh area

 Funcations:
   - Searching routes from start address to end address.
 Users can choose arrival time or departure time, setup route preferences and traval mode.
 Step-by-step text instructions and real-time map are both provided.